ElPatatone/personal-portfolio/README.md

-# Repo to maintain and deploy my personal site
+# Repo for my personal site

 Here is the link: www.elpatatone.com